Table of Contents[Hide][Show]

 No one who is unable to work because of a disabling injury or illness should be denied the benefits they rightfully deserve under the terms of their Life Insurance Company of North America long-term disability (LTD) policy.
-Life Insurance Company of North America is also known as Cigna Life Insurance Company and may be referred to as LINA for short.
+Life Insurance Company of North America may be referred to as LINA for short.

 LINA sells short-term disability and long-term disability insurance plans to individuals.
 However, the majority of its long-term disability insurance sales are sold as group plans to large corporations, unions, and associations.